invopop/gobl/regimes/it/README.md

 #### Tax System - "Regime Fiscale"

 The tax system ("Regime Fiscale") needs to be defined to suppliers in all Italian FatturaPA invoices.
-The default code `RF01` will always be used unless overridden in an identity with the `it-sdi-fiscal-regime` tag.
+The default code `RF01` will always be used unless overridden in an extension field with the `it-sdi-fiscal-regime` tag.

 The following identities are defined: